rzhou1999/woosticker/README.md

 * [ ] UI improvements + tutorial
 * [ ] Add more than just png and gif support
 * [ ] Clean up code + add javadoc documentation
-* If there's something else you would like to see please submit an issue (no guarantees on when I'll get around to doing them however)
+* [ ] If there's something else you would like to see please submit an issue (no guarantees on when I'll get around to doing them however)

+## Sticker-use disclaimer

+woosticker was intended to provide pseudo-sticker support for messaging apps that don't natively have their own implementation of stickers-- for example, Threema, XMPP, etc. allow text and image support, but do not have a native sticker store or the like.
+Unfortunately, this also means that there is no direct way to support artists and creators directly from woosticker itself, since the app is intended to treat images/folders and stickers/packs without any extra metadata.
+I highly encourage anyone who uses the artwork of others as a sticker to purchase the pack on existing sticker stores (such as LINE's sticker storefront) or in another way monetarily support the artists.
+I do not condone the usage of woosticker to sidestep the need to pay for an app's sticker packs/features.

 ## Screenshots